choco-cupcake/GoodBoi/README.md

 - Polygon: UniV3, Quickswap, BalancerV2
 - Arbitrum: UniV3

-Note: Where it is straightforward (UniV2 and UniV2-like), pools are filtered by WETH liquidity to be at least FLAGGER_CONTRACT_MIN_POOL_USD.
+Where it is straightforward (UniV2 and UniV2-like), pools are filtered by WETH liquidity to be at least FLAGGER_CONTRACT_MIN_POOL_USD.
 In the future it would be nice to extend this feature to the other protocols.

+Note: A proxy contract will be pool analyzed according to its implementation source code and variables.

 ##### Flags Reflector
 Reflects Flags, see section Notes.AnalysisFlags